 - Idea № 7.
 Take interest instead of trying to interest

 - Idea № 8.
 Learn how to be a companion

 Never Eat Alone by Keith Ferrazzi is a book on secrets of networking, which became an international bestseller and gained tons of positive reviews from both critics and readers.
-GoodReads gave it over 15000 good ratings and Amazon holds over 400 enraptured reviews.
+GoodReads gave it over 15000 good ratings, and Amazon holds over 600 enraptured reviews.

 Everything you do can be a little harder if you don’t have the right people around.
 You’re looking for a job but can’t get a recommendation, you need to visit a qualified doctor, but don’t know one and also know nobody who can recommend one.

 Keith Ferrazzi insists that real networkers are not exquisite manipulators who only use people to benefit and profit.
-Networkers listen to people, sincerely and regularly take interest in their ongoings, their business and help them solve problems.
-Networkers know that the strongest and most reliable connections are built upon trust and trust is not gained through manipulations.
+Networkers listen to people, sincerely and regularly take an interest in their ongoings, their business and help them solve problems.
+Networkers know that the most durable and most reliable connections are built upon trust and trust is not gained through manipulations.

 Never mix work and personal life.
-Keith Ferrazzi takes a look on this statement to figure out if it’s true.
+Keith Ferrazzi takes a look at this statement to figure out if it’s true.
 He also doubts that emotional restrictions should be present.
 Ferrazzi suggests you need to share your passions, express what you like and don’t and establish personal relations with business partners.
-That will make networking a very enjoyable process and eventually a part of your lifestyle.
+That will make networking a delightful process and eventually a part of your lifestyle.

-Actual advices, interesting examples, simple and intuitive delivery.
+Practical pieces of advice, exciting examples, intuitive and straightforward delivery.
 If you think that networking is not worth it, Keith Ferrazzi will change your mind.

 Occasional repetition of ideas and lack of information for experienced networkers and negotiators.